 - 2 Tablespoons Molasses or brown sugar vegan processed molasses if you can find it

-- ½ teaspoon fish sauce omit for vegetarian or vegan
+- ½ teaspoon fish sauce lime juice for vegetarian or vegan

 - ¼ teaspoon garlic powder